 The Society has entered into a lease commitment on a building used for its activities.
-The current terms of the lease provide for annual rents of \$49,500 payable monthly, increasing to \$52,514 throughout the life of the lease.
+The current terms of the lease provide for annual rents of \$52,514 payable monthly.
 The Society may also be responsible for operating expenses and real estate taxes, which exceed the base year defined in the lease.
-The expiration date of the lease is March 31, 2025.
+The expiration date of the lease is March 31, 2025, which was subsequently renewed through March 31, 2029.
 The lease contains an option to renew with renewal terms that can extend the lease term for an additional two years.
 The exercise of the lease renewal option is at Society's sole discretion.
 The financial statements do not include operating lease payments related to the option to extend the lease term because it is not reasonably certain that the option will be exercised.
-Lease expense was \$44,431 for the year ended June 30, 2022.
-Operating lease expense included in the statement of functional expense was \$51,485 for the year ended June 30, 2023.
+Operating lease expense included in the statement of functional expense was \$51,485 for both the years ended June 30, 2024 and 2023, respectively.
 The Society has lease agreements with lease and non-lease components, which beginning in 2022, are generally accounted for separately with amounts allocated to the lease and non-lease components based on stand-alone prices.